timewave-computer/zero.nix/docs/guides/solana-development.md

 ### Custom Configuration

-Override environment variables in your `flake.nix`:
+Extend the development environment in your `flake.nix`:

 ```nix
 {